 Below is an example of a search we could try using words from our table, in the database Business Source Ultimate

 Tip: The use of quotation marks keeps phrases together in your search results

 Before you start searching please look at the resources below to help you search effectively:

 Watch: Study Help: Plan Your Search (2:26)

 Read: Plan your search

-Search the Library Catalogue to find eBooks, journal articles, reports, videos and more.
+Search the Library Collection to find eBooks, journal articles, reports, videos and more.
 Use the tweak my results option to limit your search results.

 Watch this short video about using the Library Catalogue (1:48)